-Ann Marie Willinger, a partner, has the good fortune of being able to work with her husband and partner, Charles (Chuck) Willinger on all things land use and appellate related.
-Ann Marie focuses upon research and analysis of caselaw and regulatory law pertaining to all aspects of zoning, inclusive of special permits, variances, inland wetlands, historic, environmental and coastal permits and other approvals from permitting to appeal.
-Additionally, having spent a significant amount of her career in litigation and insurance matters, she assists her fellow WWB attorneys in the prosecution of tort and negligence litigation and analysis of insurance policies and issues arising from declination of coverage of insurance to our clients.
+Ann Marie Willinger, a partner, has the good fortune of working with her husband and partner, Charles (Chuck) Willinger, on all things land use and appellate related.
+Ann Marie focuses on research and analysis of caselaw and regulatory law about all aspects of zoning, inclusive of special permits, variances, inland wetlands, historical, environmental, and coastal permits, and other approvals from permitting to appeal.
+Additionally, having spent a significant amount of her career in litigation and insurance matters, she assists her fellow WWB attorneys in the prosecution of tort and negligence litigation and analysis of insurance policies and issues arising from the declination of coverage of insurance to our clients.
 Ann Marie is known for thinking outside the box to get the best result for her clients.

 When not at work, she spends her time playing golf and reading the latest legal thrillers.

 - Connecticut Bar Association

 - Wellesley College, Freshman Honors

 - St. John’s University School of Law, Law Review